NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 • Belt tends to strip out easily

-The Rockwell belt/disc combo sander can get a lot of work done fast thanks to its wide belt sander and 4.3-amp (½-horsepower) motor.
-The Rockwell tool also has a 6-inch disc sander and an adjustable sanding table that can be set from 0 to 45 degrees for optimal material positioning.
+This Rockwell belt/disc combo sander can get a lot of work done fast thanks to its wide belt sander and 4.3-amp (½ hp) motor.
+We like that it also has a 6-inch disc sander and an adjustable sanding table that can be set from 0 to 45 degrees for optimal material positioning.
 This belt sander can be adjusted from a horizontal position to a vertical sanding position.

-The Rockwell has a safety switch for preventing accidental starts.
+The Rockwell has a safety switch to prevent accidental starts.
 For convenience, both the belt and disc sandpaper are easy to change.
 The Rockwell sander also comes with a dust collection system.
-It weighs 42 pounds, which is light enough for most to move it around or store it away.
+It weighs 42 pounds, which we feel is heavy enough to reduce most of the vibration or movement associated with sanding, but we still recommend bolting it in a permanent spot on the workbench.

-Get the Rockwell bench sander at Amazon, Lowe’s, The Home Depot, or Acme Tools
+Get the Rockwell bench sander at Amazon, Lowe’s, or The Home Depot.

 Jump to Our Top Picks